mmckechney/SqlBuildManager/README.md

    Learn more about DACPACs and [data-tier applications](https://docs.microsoft.com/en-us/sql/relational-databases/data-tier-applications/data-tier-applications?view=sql-server-2017)  method.

-3. From an SBX file.
+2. From an SBX file.
 What is this?
 An SBX file is an XML file in the format of the `SqlSyncBuildProject.xml` file (see above) that has an `.sbx` extension.
 When you use the `sbm package` command, it will read the `.sbx` file and create the `.sbm` file with the referenced scripts.
-4. An SBM package file can be created indirectly as well, using the `sbm threaded run` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database which will then be used to generate an SBM at run time to build directly on your target(s).
+3. An SBM package file can be created indirectly as well, using the `sbm threaded run` and `sbm batch run` commands along with the `--platinumdbsource="<database name>"` and `--platinumserversource="<server name>"` the app will generate a DACPAC from the source database which will then be used to generate an SBM at run time to build directly on your target(s).
-5. You can also add new scripts to an existing SBM package or SBX project file using `sbm add`
+4. You can also add new scripts to an existing SBM package or SBX project file using `sbm add`
+5. From a DACPAC file using the `sbm scriptextract` command.
+This method leverages a DACPAC that was created against your "Platinum Database" (why platinum? because it's even more precious than gold!).
+The Platinum database should have the schema that you want all of your other databases to look like. (don't have a DACPAC created, don't worry, you can create one with the `sbm dacpac` command)

-_NOTE:_ The `sbm scriptextract` method is being deprecated in favor of `sbm create fromdacpacdiff` and will be removed in a future release
+**_NOTE:_** The `sbm scriptextract` method is being deprecated in favor of `sbm create fromdacpacdiff` and will be removed in a future release

 ----